shiddharth/IgKnite/README.md

 <i>Now you're ready to rock!</i>

 ### and if you wanna go the cloud way...
 As Veron1CA's code is optimized for [Repl.it](https://repl.it), it's recommended to create a new repository there and host the bot on it.
-You can also host it on other sites like [DisCloud!](https://discloudbot.com/)
+You can, alternatively, hack the code for yourself and host it on other platforms like [DisCloud!](https://discloudbot.com/)